nuejs/nue/packages/nuejs.org/docs/reactivity.md

 ## CSS
-CSS has come a long way from its early days.
-Tooltips, dialogs, sliders, and popups no longer require JavaScript and are best implemented with CSS.
+Over the years CSS has evolved from static styling utility to an immensely powerful UX development language.
+Things like tooltips, dialogs, sliders, and popups no longer require JavaScript and are best implemented with CSS.
 Even the more advanced functionality from libraries like *Framer Motion* can mostly be [implemented with modern CSS](//motion.dev/blog/do-you-still-need-framer-motion).

 CSS offers better hardware acceleration than JavaScript and a simpler, more standards-based programming model.
+There are no extra layers or third-party idioms in the way.

 ### View transitions